 - The average age of primary income earners in the City is just over 50. - As much as one-half of all current Novi residents are likely to move in the next five years because of many personal, employment and other factors.
-More than a quarter of the households likely to move would seek smaller units than those that they currently occupy in Novi - 30% of households has at least one person employed in the City of Novi which is a substantial proportion of those employed and atypical of the majority of region's communities. - Only 1% of those who do work in Novi bike or walk to work
+More than a quarter of the households likely to move would seek smaller units than those that they currently occupy in Novi - 30% of households have at least one person employed in the City of Novi which is a substantial proportion of those employed and atypical of the majority of the region's communities. - Only 1% of those who do work in Novi bike or walk to work

-Based on historical permit patterns and the residential survey findings, between 2,450 and 2,750 new households in new housing units would be marketable between 2016-2025.
+Based on historical permit patterns and the residential survey findings, between 2,450 and 2,750 new housing units would be marketable between 2016-2025.
 It is noted that there is a high probability that many of the new units could be absorbed by the local population currently residing within the City.
 The following table provides the composition of new units relative to the current housing stock in Novi:

-Conservative
+Composition of New Units Relative to Current Novi Housing Stock

-Projection 2016-2025 (units) Optimistic Projection 2016-2025 (units)
+Size of Unit Relative to Typical Novi Housing Conservative Projection 2016-2025 (units) Optimistic Projection 2016-2025 (units)

-710 798
+Smaller than typical 710 798

-520 696
+Larger than typical 620 696

-782 877
+Average 782 877

-338 379
+Market Uncertain 338 379

-2,450 2,750
+Total 2,450 2,750

-7 10 20 82 38